moggieuk/Happy-Hare/README.md

 ### Advanced customized sequence (gcode macros)

 An experimental option is available for users with customized MMU's or for wanting even more control that exposes the loading and unloading sequences as gcode macros.
 This is a complex setup and requires knowlege of the state machine kept by Happy Hare.
-For the adventurous, the details are [documented here](/doc/gcode_customization.md#---_mmu_load_sequence--_mmu_unload_sequence).
+For the adventurous, the details can be found in the `mmu_sequence.cfg`

 <br>